deanturpin/thoughts-on-software-dev/readme.md

 # clang-format
-In C++ you can simply run ```clang-format``` over your code and these distractions go away!
-Although I haven't quite worked out where it fits into my workflow but in the meantime I've just added it as a separate make rule.
+In C++ you can simply run ```clang-format``` over your code and these distractions go away.
+I haven't quite worked out where it fits into my workflow but in the meantime I've just added it as a separate make rule.

 # Limited by your imagination
 It's usually used as a motivational mantra but actually we are entirely limited